Graduate Catalog

 MHC 583 Mental Health Internship: Emphasis on Child and Family Problems

 Content: Internship in a community setting.
 Participants engage in counseling and related professional activities under supervision.
 Students write reports, prepare case histories, and submit work samples for supervisory review.
+Consent of internship coordinator.

 Prerequisites: MHC 580.